OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 ### Hierarchical variables

-It is common (and encouraged) to use hierarchical variables in JSON configuration files. Â This is supported in Octopus Deploy variables by using a nested path syntax delimited by *colon* characters.
+It is common (and encouraged) to use hierarchical variables in JSON configuration files.
+This is supported in Octopus Deploy variables by using a nested path syntax delimited by *colon* characters.

-For example, to update the value of `weatherApi.url` and `weatherApi.key`Â in the target config file you would configure the Octopus Variables `weatherApi:url` and `weatherApi:key`.
+For example, to update the value of `weatherApi.url` and `weatherApi.key` in the target config file you would configure the Octopus Variables `weatherApi:url` and `weatherApi:key`.

 **Hierarchical JSON**